uhh-lt/context-eval/README.md

-This repository contains tools for evaluating the performance of unsupervised Word Sense Disambiguation (WSD) ~~and lexical substitution, the later is also known as "contextualization".~~
+This repository contains tools for evaluating the performance of unsupervised Word Sense Disambiguation (WSD).

 The scripts are based on the SemEval 2013 Task 13 dataset and the TWSI 2.0 dataset.